 Wine lovers everywhere have long debated the differences between Chardonnay vs Sauvignon Blanc wines, particularly in regards to dryness.
-While both types of wine contain a range of flavor components, the presence of sugar or other residual elements can have an impact on the level of sweetness one experiences when drinking either type.
+While both white wines contain a range of flavor components, the presence of residual sugar, or other residual elements can have an impact on the level of sweetness one experiences when drinking either type. – Is chardonnay drier than sauvignon blanc?

 Difference between sauvignon blanc and chardonnay?

-The most obvious similarity is that both grapes come from the same family of wine grapes known as Vitis vinifera.
+The most obvious similarity is that sauvignon blanc and Chardonnay come from the same family of grapes known as Vitis vinifera.
 Additionally, these two varietals share similar characteristics when it comes to flavor profiles and aroma.

 Sauvignon Blancs are known for aromas such as citrus, green apples, herbal notes, and grassy scents while Chardonnays typically include buttery flavors like vanilla along with tropical fruits like melon and pineapple.